How ZFS works?

 Pools and RAID Levels

-ZFS since its a volume manager too, can using many disks as "software-raid" arrays.
+ZFS its a volume manager too, you are directly can use the disks as "software-raid" arrays.

 - RAIDZ1 - Act as Raid5 with one parity disk